KM-Playground/super-heroes/docs/merge-queue-system.md

 - **Scales Effectively** - Handles production-scale merge operations

 The system is designed for production environments where code quality, developer productivity, and operational reliability are paramount.
 With recent enhancements including distributed locking and immediate notifications, it provides a superior merge queue experience while maintaining enterprise-grade security and auditability.

----

-*For additional support or questions, contact your repository administrators or run the setup script: `./scripts/setup-merge-queue.sh`*